Danyabikaram/azure-ai-chatbot/docs/architecture/architecture.md

 6. User Output:
    The Function App returns the AI response to the user via the HTTP response, completing the interaction loop.

+# Architecture-V1.1

+## Design Decisions

+1. Use CLI for user interaction.

+2. Reuse the Azure Resource Group from Lab 1 to avoid duplicating resources.

+3. Deploy GPT-4o in the Azure OpenAI Service to handle natural language queries.

+4. Add Session Management (Azure Table Storage) to maintain context across multiple user interactions.

+5. Include Azure Storage (Cosmos DB) for storing logs, conversation history, or analytical data.

+6.Keep the architecture modular so that additional services can be integrated in future labs.

+## Data Flow

+1. User Input: The user types a question or prompt into the Command Line Interface (CLI).

+2. Application Processing: The Python CLI Chatbot receives the input and formats it as an API request.

+3. API Request to Azure Function App: The CLI sends the request to the Azure Function App, which acts as the middleware.

+4. Session Management: The Function App checks Azure Table Storage to fetch or update the user session state.

+5. AI Request to Azure OpenAI: The Function App sends the processed request to the Azure OpenAI Service (GPT-4o deployment).

+6. AI Response Generation: The GPT-4o model processes the query inside Azure OpenAI and generates a response.

+7. Response Handling: The Function App stores logs or conversation history in Azure Storage (Cosmos DB).

+8. Response Returned: The Function App sends the AI-generated response back to the CLI chatbot.

+9. User Output: The chatbot displays the reply in the CLI, completing the interaction loop.

 ## Note
 This diagram and doc will be updated in later labs .